manulari/rollingpointat/_pages_en/en.md

 language: en
 other_lang: /
 ---
-### Contact Improvisation and Related  Dance and Movement Practices
+### Contact Improvisation - Somatics - Contemporary Dance

 ### **This is a short version of our German website**